Arabic culture is rich and diverse, with a long and complex history that dates back thousands of years.

-While English being a common language might seem a no brainer, you might be curious to figure out just how many people speak English?
+While English being a common language might seem a no-brainer, you might be curious to figure out just how many people speak English?

 If your goal is to be able to travel more and make yourself understood with traveling, is English really spoken that much in the areas you’re interested in?
-Or, if your hoping to work or set up a business in another region, can you really make meaningful business connections by speaking in English?
+Or, if you're hoping to work or set up a business in another region, can you really make meaningful business connections by speaking in English?

 You might be interested in knowing the answers to those questions before hiring an English tutor, so in this post, we’re going to take a look at how many people speak English around the world.

 English is now the language with the most number of speakers around the world.
 According to the 2019 edition of Ethnologue, there are a total of 1.268 billion English-speakers in the world.

 The spread of modern English around the world can be traced to the 17th century, during the time when the British were building their Empire and the United States was discovered and was now beginning to rebel against the British colonizers.

 For an example of how the British Empire helped the English language to spread, let’s look at how many people speak English in India.
 There are currently about 125,344,727 English speakers in India, with 226,449 identifying it as their first language and 86,125,221 as their second language.